KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_physicalScale/README.md

 |**physicalScale**                   | `array`                                                                         | The ratio of material UVs to 1 meter square        | No, default: `[1.0, 1.0]` |

+## Implementation Notes

-### Suggested Orientations
+### Suggested Orientations of Orientable Materials

-In order to ensure easy reuse, many textures have instrinsic and repeated orientations.
-Thus extension suggests that these following orientations:
+In order to ensure easy reuse, many textures have orientable physical materials.
+The following list makes suggestions for orientations of these materials:

-* Fabric: U should be along the grain, while V is cross grain.
+* Fabric: U is along the grain, while V is cross grain.
+* Wood Grain: U is along the grain, while V is cross gain.
-* Wall coverings: U should be horizontal, while V should be vertical.
+* Wall Coverings: U is along the horizontal, while V is along the vertical.
-* Floor coverings: U should be the long side (e.g. along the lengths planks, or tiles), while V should be the short side.
+* Hardwood Tilings: U is the long side (e.g. along the lengths planks, or tiles), while V is the short side.
+* Tiles: U is the long side, while V is the short side.

+In all cases, it is assumed that U dimension is from left to right, and V dimension goes from top to bottom.

 ## Appendix: Full Khronos Copyright Statement